 The message arrives with a subject line indicating that the user must take immediate action, whether to update their account credentials or payment information.
-The message includes a link that is generally hosted on a legitimate although hacked website to bypass reputation-based email filtering systems.
+Often, this is in the form of a Microsoft account security alert email.
+The message includes a Microsoft phishing link that is generally hosted on a legitimate although hacked website to bypass reputation-based email filtering systems.

-This is a trick to get you to disclose your Office 365 login credentials.
+This is a phishing technique to get you to disclose your Office 365 login credentials.
 This could be the first step in a multiphase attack, providing the attacker with all they need to begin conducting lateral attacks within your organization using the compromised Office 365 account.

 The shared file attack

 In a shared-file attack, you receive a file-sharing notification in an email message from a common name, such as “John” or “Julie.”
 You’re then redirected to a fake OneDrive login page where the phisher then harvests your account credentials.
 You assume you’ve been logged out.
 The phisher is counting on you to sleepwalk through your use of Office 365.
 That way, you won’t question what’s happening.